 The Brother SE600, unfortunately, does not include embroidery design software.
 So, you can purchase digitizing software to design your own patterns, or you can acquire designs from other crafters.

 iBroidery, the Brother embroidery pattern store, has countless patterns available for purchase.
 You can also check out Etsy or browse your favorite online shops.
 (Here’s my list of best places to download free machine embroidery designs you want to check them out!)
 Just make sure any patterns you acquire are in a compatible .pes file format.

 If you’re on a strict budget, check out some of the best free embroidery software to download.
 There is a very big learning curve with many of the free programs, so just keep that in mind.

-If you are looking to purchase basic embroidery software, I recommend checking out Embrilliance Essentials or Sew What Pro if you’re looking to just customize pre-made designs.
+If you are looking to only edit or customize pre-made designs, I recommend checking out Embrilliance Essentials or Sew What Pro.
 There are many online tutorials, Facebook groups, and YouTube videos describing how to use them if you need help learning.